uvacobi/scribe/02-Epigenomics1.md

   |D|G or A or T|not-C, D follows C|
   |N|G or A or T or C|a**N**y|

   It is derived by IUPAC.
-One limitation is that they can not measure continue relation/difference because it is binary decision.
+One limitation is that it can not measure continue relation/difference because it is a binary decision.

 - Entropy